 Basis of Presentation.
 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with the instructions for Form 10-Q and, accordingly, do not include all information and footnotes required by generally accepted accounting principles for complete financial statements.
 These financial statements should be read in conjunction with the consolidated financial statements and footnotes included in our Annual Report on Form 10-K for the fiscal year ended March 28, 2021, previously filed with the Securities and Exchange Commission ("SEC").
 In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments necessary to present fairly our financial position and the results of our operations and cash flows for the periods presented.
 All adjustments made to the interim condensed consolidated financial statements were of a normal recurring nature.
 All significant intercompany accounts and transactions have been eliminated in consolidation.
-The results of operations for the three months ended June 27, 2021 are not necessarily indicative of the results that may be expected for the full year.
+The results of operations for the nine months ended December 26, 2021 are not necessarily indicative of the results that may be expected for the full year.

 References to fiscal 2020 refer to the fiscal year ended March 29, 2020, references to fiscal 2021 refer to the fiscal year ended March 28, 2021 and references to fiscal 2022 refer to the fiscal year ending April 3, 2022.
+As compared to our normal 52-week fiscal years, fiscal 2022 will be a 53-week year, with the extra week to be recorded in our fourth quarter's results of operations.